AustroMelee/Austros-ATLA-World/raw-data/characters/templates/character_template.md

 - Name:
 - Nation:
 - Age:
+- Role: (Their most notable role or title)
 - Overview: (A concise paragraph detailing their journey and significance)
 - Narrative Highlights: [...]
 - Role in the Story: (A single, defining sentence)